egeulgen/NOTATES/README.md

 # <img src="Scripts/NOT_logo.png" align="left" height=120/> NOTATES : NOT - Alterations in Tumor Exome Sequencing
 NeuroOncology Technologies(NOT) aims to analyze Whole Exome Sequencing reads of blood-matched tumor samples that belong to brain tumor patients.
 For the moment, the analysis is focused on gliomas and medulloblastomas (MBs).
-Therefore, glioma/MB-specific genomic alterations that are expected to affect diagnosis, prognosis and treatment response are assessed in each case, utilizing manually-curated databases of genes and genomic alterations that are related to glioma/MB biology.
+Therefore, glioma/MB-specific genomic alterations that are expected to affect diagnosis, prognosis and treatment response are assessed in each case, utilizing manually-curated databases of genes and genomic alterations that are related to brain tumor biology.

 ## Overview of the Pipeline
 The pipeline consists of several bash and R scripts, and a wrapper bash script.